lakshaykaushik1/Website/README.md

-&copy; 2025 - till now||This is a Random Recipie Generator
+&copy; 2025 - till now || This is a Tempreature Decetor

 By Lakshay Kaushik